Glasgow: Economic growth

-Sanitation
+Population growth

 With the population growing, the first scheme to provide a public water supply was by the Glasgow Company in 1806.
 A second company was formed in 1812, and the two merged in 1838, but there was some dissatisfaction with the quality of the water supplied.
 The Gorbals Gravitation Water Company began supplying water to residents living to the south of the River Clyde in 1846, obtained from reservoirs, which gave 75,000 people a constant water supply, but others were not so fortunate, and some 4,000 died in an outbreak of cholera in 1848/1849.
 This led to the development of the Glasgow Corporation Water Works, with a project to raise the level of Loch Katrine and to convey clean water by gravity along a 26 mi aqueduct to a holding reservoir at Milngavie, and then by pipes into the city.
 The project cost £980,000 and was opened by Queen Victoria in 1859.

 In the early 19th century an eighth of the people lived in single-room accommodation.